str-dst/klipper_status/README.md

 ## AI use disclosure

 This project was built with reasonable support from Anthropics Claude LLM.
-Mainly because I am by no means an embedded software or C/C++ developer and my experience with LVGL is very limited.
+I am by no means an embedded software or C/C++ developer and my experience with LVGL is very limited.

-This project was mainly started as a gimmicky thing on the side, since I wanted to see if I could get the display on my Flashforge AD5M 3D printer to show something useful after having installed Klipper on it.
+This project was mainly started as a gimmicky thing on the side, mainly because I wanted to see if I could get the display on my Flashforge AD5M 3D printer to show something useful after having installed Klipper on it and KlipperScreen just being too overkill for my usecase.

 ## Build Dependencies